thvdveld/smoltcp-rpl-docs/src/rpl-msg-formats.md

         - A [DODAG Configuration](#dodag-configuration) option **is not** present:
             - Transmit a <warn>unicast</warn> [DIS](#dodag-information-soliciation-dis) message to gain information about the used objective function.

+> [^neighbours] Note that in smoltcp, we check the DIO, even as a ROOT node.
+  If the DIO is part of the ROOTs DODAG, then we add the node to the neighbour list.
+  Otherwise we don't have the link-layer address of our neighbours.

 ---

 ## Destination Advertisement Object (DAO)